Question: Why was Moses on the west side of the Sinai Peninsula? It seems a long way to go just to graze sheep.

 Near the mountain called Serabit el-Khadim are two other mountains in close proximity to each other, with a sandy area nestled between them.

-The two other mountains are Jabal Sāniyah and Jabal Ghorâbi, reside near Serabit el-Khadim.
+The two other mountains, Jabal Sāniyah and Jabal Ghorâbi, reside near Serabit el-Khadim.
 Jabal or Gebel means mountain and it’s used in some Arabic place names.
 Linguistically Jabal Sāniyah is similar to Mount Sinai, and Jabal Ghorâbi has a name that is close to Mount Horeb.
 Exodus 3:1 tells us that Moses came to a mountain called Horeb.
 If Jabal Ghorâbi is Horeb then it is located close to the sandy area that travellers would naturally walk through.